deneha/azure-guidance/best-practices-api-implementation.md

 	A request that might take a long time to process should be performed without blocking the client that submitted the request.
 The web API can perform some initial checking to validate the request, initiate a separate task to perform the work, and then return a response message with HTTP code 202 (Accepted).
 The task could run asynchronously as part of the web API processing, or it could be offloaded to an Azure WebJob (if the web API is hosted by an Azure Website) or a worker role (if the web API is implemented as an Azure cloud service).

-	> **Note**: For more information about using WebJobs with Azure Website, visit the page [Use WebJobs to run background tasks in Microsoft Azure Websites](http://azure.microsoft.com/en-us/documentation/articles/web-sites-create-web-jobs/) on the Microsoft website.
+	> [AZURE.NOTE] For more information about using WebJobs with Azure Website, visit the page [Use WebJobs to run background tasks in Microsoft Azure Websites](http://azure.microsoft.com/en-us/documentation/articles/web-sites-create-web-jobs/) on the Microsoft website.

 	The web API should also provide a mechanism to return the results of the processing to the client application.
 You can achieve this by providing a polling mechanism for client applications to periodically query whether the processing has finished and obtain the result, or enabling the web API to send a notification when the operation has completed.